box/developer.box.com/content/guides/internal-documentation/architecture/2-build.md

 When all the data is loaded, it's available as a GraphQL data source to various pages, that can query the data and render it as a React site.
-Pages in Gatsby are simple React components.
+Pages in Gatsby are plain React components.
 Currently rendered pages are available [here].

 [Gatsby]: https://www.gatsbyjs.com/